ChrisWhealy/DistributedSystemNotes/Lecture 02.md

 - Time-of-day clocks are typically synchronised across different machines using [NTP](http://www.ntp.org/)
 - Time-of-day clocks are ***bad*** for measuring intervals between events taking place on different machines:
-    -  The clocks on the different machines may not be synchronised correctly and may disagree on the exact size of a time interval
+    -  The clocks on the different machines may not be synchronised correctly and therefore will disagree about when a shared point in time occurred.
+       (E.G. How long ago was midday?)
     -  There are several cases where the time-of-day clock can jump:
         * Daylight saving time just started
         * A leap second happens
-        * NTP resets the machine's clock to an earlier value
+        * The machine's clock has drifted so NTP resets it to an earlier time
 - Time-of-day clocks are fine for timestamping events that only require a low degree of accuracy, but they are quite inadequate in situations where a high degree of accuracy is needed

 There is a general principle in timekeeping: the more accurately you need to measure time, the harder that task becomes.